The Truth About Poverty In Britain Is Much Worse Than You Think

 According to an article in The Independent quoting the Joseph Rowntree Foundation, out of 26,400,000 UK households there were “6.7 million families with adults in employment who meet the worrying criteria of living in poverty compared with a combined 6.3 million of retired and unemployed families living in poverty.”

-If true, these figures combined clearly shows that about 45 per cent of all households in Britain are now living in what is defined as poverty and require some form of state aid to survive.
+If true, these figures combined clearly shows that about 45 per cent of all households in Britain are in or on the verge of poverty and require some form of state aid to survive.

 According to the Joseph Rowntree Foundation, the largest group in poverty are working age adults without dependent children and there are 4.7 million people in this situation alone, the highest on record – ever.

-According to the same charity and the New Policy Institute who worked together on a report, they found another 4.3 million families who were in work but need state support just to survive (data could only be collated from 2012).
+Ans according to the same charity and the New Policy Institute who worked together on a separate report, they found another 4.3 million families who were in work but need state support just to survive (data could only be collated from 2012).

 Oxfam says 1 in 5 of the total UK population now lives below the official poverty line, meaning that they experience life as more than just a daily struggle.